iMilnb/upt/README.md

 ## upt, a simple update notifier

-`upt` is a very simple update notifier that does nothing more (yet) than showing an icon on [XFCE](http://www.xfce.org)'s (and probably GNOME 2) panel informing if there are updates available for your `apt`-based system.
+`upt` is a very simple update notifier that does nothing more (yet) than showing an icon on [XFCE](http://www.xfce.org), GNOME 2 and awesome (+probably others) panels informing if there are updates available for your `apt`-based system.

 The very reason of this software to exist is the disappearance of an *XFCE* compatible update notifier since *debian/jessie*, due to